luigicesarini/pysmev/README.rst

 Usage
 -----

-For a complete example of how to use the class, please see the file `example_smev_1h_obs.py` in the `example` folder.
+For a complete example of how to use the class, please see the files in the `example` folder:

+| Example for 60-min data `example_smev_1h_obs.py`
+| In this case we use data coming from https://doi.org/10.5281/zenodo.7142384
+| Dallan, E. (2022).
+How well does a convection-permitting climate model represent the reverse orographic effect of extreme hourly precipitation? - Observed precipitation data

+| Example for 5-min data `example_smev_5min_obs.py`
+| In this case we use data coming from https://doi.org/10.5281/zenodo.6088847
+| Dallan, E., & Marra, F. (2022).
+Enhanced summer convection explains observed trends in extreme subdaily precipitation in the Eastern Italian Alps - Codes & data (Versione v1).
+Zenodo. https://doi.org/10.5281/zenodo.6088848

 Development